Python 1d - Using Variables

 Printing Variables Within Sentences

 Join sentences and variables together using a plus symbol (+).
-Joining sentences together like this is called concatenation.
+Joining strings together like this is called concatenation.

 =

-Remember to use speech marks for your printed statements but print the variable name to display the variable value.
+Remember to use speech marks for your printed statements but no speech marks for variable names.

 You need to use the + symbol before and after each variable.